 Sensing Urban Matter

-Architektūros fondas participates in the Future Architecture Platform programme Landscapes of Care by engaging with research across ecology, geography, and architecture, among other fields, and will explore the relations between cities, landscapes, technoecologies, and information flows.
+Architektūros fondas participates in the Future Architecture Platform programme Landscapes of Care by engaging with practitioners of experimental spatial practice and art with research on variety of environmental technologies and explore the relations between cities, landscapes and information flows.

 Enter ROOM 7!